DiamondLightSource/python-murfey/README.md

 - `ipykernel` - Enables interactive code development via Jupyter Notebooks.
 - `pre-commit` - Allows for the installation and running of hooks to help with linting, formatting, and type checking your code.
 - `pytest` - Used in conjunction with test functions to evaluate the reliability of your code.

+Instructions for setting up the database for Murfey to register files to can be found [here](src/murfey/server/MURFEY_DB.md).

 Finally, you may want to set up an ISPyB mock database server and a Zocalo development environment.
 The instructions for this are out of scope here.